This post may contain affiliate links, meaning we may earn a commission for recommending products in this post.

 What is breastfeeding?

-Breastfeeding is when a mother feeds a baby or a young child directly from her breast as needed.
-Also known as nursing, this method of feeding babies is the most natural form and has a host of benefits for the child and mother.
+Breastfeeding is when a mother feeds her baby or a young child directly from her breast as needed.
+Also known as nursing, this method of feeding babies is the most natural form and has a host of benefits for both mom and baby.

 What is pumping?

 Pumping, on the other hand, is when the mother does not nurse her child herself.